This policy applies to all RIT employees.

 - A period of absence to receive multiple treatments, including any period of recovery, for restorative surgery after an accident or other injury or for a condition that would likely result in a period of incapacity of more than three consecutive calendar days in the absence of medical intervention or treatment

-Refer to the Sick Time and Short-term disability summary for details on reporting absences.
+Refer to the Short-Term Disability summary for details on reporting absences.

 State Leave Laws